What’s included in the Second Edition?

 - New pests section with 68 images

 The Compendium of Rose Diseases and Pests, Second Edition has been thoroughly updated, expanded, and given a new format with color throughout to provide the reader with the most current and relevant information available in a user-friendly manner.
-The new second edition includes information on insects and mites with 68 images to help identify these pests and the damages they cause.
+The second edition includes information on insects and mites with 68 images to help identify these pests and the damages they cause.

-The purpose of this new edition is to aid plant pathologists, entomologists, horticulturists and other related specialists as well as rosarians, in the diagnosis of rose diseases and pests.
+The purpose of the second edition is to aid plant pathologists, entomologists, horticulturists and other related specialists as well as rosarians, in the diagnosis of rose diseases and pests.
 It is designed to serve as a practical reference and resource for rose growers and gardeners, students, researchers, educators, crop disease and pest consultants, advisors in state and federal government and regulatory agencies, agribusiness representatives, the pest control industry, county agricultural and cooperative extension agents, and area crop specialists worldwide.

 Authors R. Kenneth Horst and Raymond Cloyd have distinguished backgrounds in writing on diseases and insect problems associated with ornamental plants.
 The senior author has been an active educator, researcher and writer on ornamental diseases since the early 1960s.
 His writing includes more than 230 publications in scientific and trade journals and several books including Compendium of Chrysanthemum Diseases.
 The co-author is well recognized for research and extension publications on insects or ornamental plants since the mid 1990s.
 He has held positions in private industry and authored a book on IPM for gardeners.